MaB$\mu$lS-2: high-precision microlensing modelling for the large-scale survey era: The Besan C on Galactic Model

 \subsection{Low mass stars and brown dwarfs}

 Low mass M~dwarfs are not included in some components of the BGM, as evidenced by some of the IMF mass limits discussed above.
 Brown dwarfs are also not included in the model.
 To compensate for this, additional red dwarfs were added, down to the hydrogen burning limit for the thick disk, bar and halo, by continuing their respective IMFs.
-Their kinematics and distances were inherited at random from stars from catalogues of the same line of sight.
+Their kinematics and distances were inherited at random from synthetic stars from catalogues of any of the 4 magnitude ranges for a particular line of sight.
 Due to their low luminosities, they were assigned an apparent magnitude of 99, excluding them as potential sources.
 Brown dwarfs and high mass FFPs were also added with an apparent magnitude of 99 and a mass range between the hydrogen burning limit and $\sim M_{\jupiter}$ using an IMF

 This IMF slope was acquired by performing a $\chi^2$ minimisation over a range of slope values in the interval $[-0.9,1.0]$ in 0.1 increments, as shown in figure \ref{figure:figureBD}.
 The minimisation used 258 evenly spaced points in the OGLE timescale map by \cite{Mroz19}.
 A modified version of the \mabuls{} algorithm, outlined in section \ref{section:ogledata}, was used to ensure event selection criteria were as faithful as possible to the OGLE events.
 Although this work is comparing the \mabuls{}-2 prediction of $\langle t_{\rm E} \rangle$ to the data after fitting a brown dwarf mass slope to minimize the $\chi^2$ between the two, it is worthy of note that the optical depth is not significantly affected by the addition of brown dwarfs and still matches the data quite well (section \ref{section:ogledata}).
 The previous version of \mabuls{} also attempted this minimization on MOA II timescales, but does not achieve as successful a result as the new simulation, as shown in figure \ref{figure:figureBD}.
+As the OGLE data is being used to extract a brown dwarf mass function and hence the shortest event timescales, we are only testing the longer timescale regime.